Diogenes232/nfsUnboundProfileLauncher/README.md

 - cassandra-1
 - cassandra-2

 A new file is saved after each game session.
-So you have the chance to remove the last savegame file... or try something new and rename the latest savegame file to `ferrari-testarossa` to pick that state up at some point in the future.
+So you have the chance to remove the last savegame file... or try something new (buy a Testarossa with every update) and rename the resulting savegame file to `ferrari-testarossa` to pick that state up at some point in the future.